 Chlorine is a chemical that is in charge of keeping your pool safe to swim in by killing nasty algae and bacteria, which in turn helps every other pool chemical do their job properly.
 Sanitisation first!
 Though, too much can be detrimental.

 Before you can fix, maintain or enjoy your pool, you have to test it!
-Test your pool water using the Aquachek 7 in 1 test strips.
+Test your pool water using the Water TechniX 7 in 1 Test Strips.
 These handy test strips test your pool water quickly and accurately, letting you know in seconds if you chemical levels are too low, too high or just right.

 Too much chlorine in the water can be harmful to swimmers and cause skin and eye irritations.
 Green hair incoming!